Voidokilia beach: Archaeology

-The tomb of Thrasymedes, on the other hand, has been excavated by Sp.
-Marinatos in the 1950s and by G.S.
+The tomb of Thrasymedes, on the other hand, has been excavated by Spyridon Marinatos in the 1950s and by G.S.
 Korres in the 1970s, since the latter noticed a pithos burial which had not been recorded by his predecessor.
 The tholos is 5 meters wide and its floor is covered with pebbles.
 It contained about seven burials.
 Among the movable finds of the (otherwise looted in the past) tomb count arrow heads, necklaces made of carnelian and amethyst, two Mycenaean pottery vessels, etc. The first use of the tumulus (pithos burials' phase) dates to the Middle Helladic Period whereas the prime time of the beehive tomb was the Mycenaean period.
 Around the tomb were found Late Classical and Hellenistic votive tablets as well as a small model of an altar, which points to some kind of hero or ancestors' cult.